 "Control" shall mean the possession, directly or indirectly, through one or more intermediaries, of the following: (a) in the case of a corporation, 10% or more of the outstanding voting securities thereof; (b) in the case of a limited liability company, partnership, limited partnership or venture, the right to 10% or more of the distributions therefrom (including liquidating distributions); (c) in the case of a trust or estate, 10% or more of the beneficial interest therein; (d) in the case of any other entity, 10% or more of the economic or beneficial interest therein; or (e) in the case of any entity, the power or authority, through the ownership of voting securities, by contract or otherwise, to direct the management, activities or policies of the entity.

-"Cover Price" shall mean the price at which Buyer, acting in a commercially reasonable manner, purchases substitute units of Energy not delivered by Seller as scheduled by Buyer (plus costs reasonably incurred by Buyer in purchasing such substitute units of such Energy, including additional transmission charges, if any, incurred by Buyer); provided, however, that in no event shall the “Cover Price” include any penalties, ratcheted demand or similar charges or standard costs.

 "Day" shall mean the period of twenty-four (24) hours from 12:00 midnight until the next midnight.

 "Day-Ahead Schedule Notice" shall have the meaning set forth in Section 3.5.